Asher-Kaligski/vscode-github-workflow-runner/README.md

 Enhanced input fields that make working with file-based values effortless:

 - **Three Input Modes:** Switch between Text, Path, and Content modes using the mode selector
-- **File Path Autocomplete:** Get real-time suggestions as you type file paths
+- **Path Mode:** Browse and insert file paths from your workspace
-- **Content Extraction:** Load values from JSON/YAML files with configurable extraction options
+- **Content Extraction:** Load values from JSON, YAML, CSV, ENV, and text files with multi-select
 - **File Favorites:** Save frequently used files with custom nicknames
 - **Recent Files:** Automatically tracks your recently used files per input
 - **Preview/Edit Modal:** View and edit multi-value inputs in a list format